ibm-ecosystem-engineering/Watson-NLP/MLOps/custom-model-k8s/README.md

 - [Python 3.9](https://www.python.org/downloads/) or later is installed
 - [Docker Desktop](https://docs.docker.com/get-docker/) is installed
 - Docker has access to the [Watson NLP Runtime and pretrained models](https://github.com/ibm-build-labs/Watson-NLP/blob/main/MLOps/access/README.md#docker)
-- You have created a custom trained Watson NLP model in Watson Studio, generated using this [notebook](https://github.com/ibm-build-labs/Watson-NLP/blob/main/ML/Text-Classification/Consumer%20complaints%20Classification.ipynb)
 - You have a Kubernetes or OpenShift cluster on which you can deploy an application
-- You have either the Kubernetes (`kubectl`) or OpenShift (`oc`) CLI installed, and configured to talk to your cluster.
+- You have either the Kubernetes (`kubectl`) or OpenShift (`oc`) CLI installed, and logged into your cluster.
+The current namespace should be set to the namespace in which you will deploy the model service
 - Your Kubernetes or OpenShift cluster has access to the [Watson NLP Runtime and pretrained models](https://github.com/ibm-build-labs/Watson-NLP/blob/main/MLOps/access/README.md#kubernetes-and-openshift)
 - You have completed the [Consumer Complaint Classification](https://techzone.ibm.com/collection/watson-nlp-text-classification#tab-1) tutorial, and have saved the custom trained model named `ensemble_model` to the COS bucket associated with the project.
 The tutorial uses this [notebook](https://github.com/ibm-build-labs/Watson-NLP/blob/main/ML/Text-Classification/Consumer%20complaints%20Classification.ipynb).